Clermont Club, the Most Exclusive Casino in London

 Options

-The Clermont Club offers a superb set of games of chance with an emphasis on traditional games as we would expect from the establishment with such a long and glorious history.
-Its customers can play American roulette, blackjack, punto banco (a version of baccarat) and three card poker.
-The Clermont Club also has private rooms, where guests can enjoy gambling with the utmost confidentiality.
+The Clermont Club offers a superb set of games of chance, emphasizing traditional games, as expected from an establishment with such a long and glorious history.
+Its customers can play American roulette, blackjack, punto banco (a version of baccarat), and three-card poker.
+The Clermont Club also has private rooms where guests can enjoy gambling with the utmost confidentiality.

 Dress Code

-The Clermont Club is proud that it has the richest and most influential customers in the world and, thus, admission to the club is not available for everybody.
-Even members of the club may be denied admission to the casino, if they are not dressed in suits and ties or evening dresses for women.
+The Clermont Club is proud that it has the world's wealthiest and most influential customers.
+Thus, admission to the club is not available for everybody.
+Even club members may be denied admission to the casino if they are not dressed in suits and ties or evening dresses for women.

 Atmosphere at Clermont Club Casino

-Despite the fact that it is located in the heart of London, the Clermont Club is created in order to help its members to relax and enjoy life without being in a hurry.
-Internal halls and high ceilings of the Clermont Club are very elegant and quite impressive.
-The halls, where visitors play one or the other game, seem specially and carefully planned and furnished exactly for this particular game.
-After all, members of the club have no idea how to play blackjack in the hall with roulette, not to mention the cheepy slot machines in the neighborhood, which are absent at all.
+Even though it is located in the heart of London, the Clermont Club was created to help its members relax and enjoy life without being in a hurry.
+The internal halls and high ceilings of the Clermont Club are exquisite and quite impressive.
+The halls, where visitors play one or the other game, seem specially and carefully planned and furnished precisely for this particular game.
+After all, club members have no idea how to play blackjack in the hall with roulette, not to mention the slot machines in the neighborhood, which are absent.

 Game room Clermont Club

-In addition to gambling, the Clermont Club offers its members a chance to take a rest and relax in the tranquil lounge bar.
-If you wish, waiters will bring any drink at the table.
-The elegant and well-trained English-style staff is not intrusive, but very attentive to all the wishes of the members of the club.
+In addition to gambling, the Clermont Club offers its members a chance to rest and relax in the tranquil lounge bar.
+If you wish, waiters will bring any drink to your table.
+The elegant and well-trained English-style staff is not intrusive but very attentive to all the club members' wishes.

-If any player is hungry, he or she can enjoy fine dinner at the restaurant of the club, which is also very impressive due to rich decor, luxurious furnishing and the wine list that will satisfy the most refined tastes.
-The restaurant can also serve as an ideal place for business lunches and friendly meetings.
+Any player who is hungry can enjoy a fine dinner at the club's restaurant.
+The restaurant is also imposing due to its rich decor, luxurious furnishing, and a wine list that will satisfy the most refined tastes.
+The restaurant can also be ideal for business lunches and friendly meetings.

 Conclusion